meanthai/SE_Project_Blooming_Flower_Platform/README.md

-# FlowerOrderPlatform
+# Bloom Flower Order PlatForm

-FlowerOrderPlatform is a full-stack web application designed to facilitate the ordering and management of flowers, with advanced search and chatbot capabilities.
+Bloom Flower Order PlatForm is a full-stack web application designed to facilitate the ordering and management of flowers, with advanced search and chatbot capabilities.
 The platform is composed of multiple services, including a React-based frontend, two distinct backends (one in Python and one in TypeScript/Node.js), and a vector database for semantic search.

 ## Features